 Sun Communities, Inc. Declares Fourth Quarter 2022 Distribution

-Southfield, MI, Dec.
-01, 2022 (GLOBE NEWSWIRE) -- Sun Communities, Inc. SUI (the "Company"), a real estate investment trust ("REIT") that owns and operates, or has an interest in, manufactured housing ("MH") communities, recreational vehicle ("RV") resorts and marinas, today announced its Board of Directors declared a quarterly distribution of $0.88 per share of common stock for the fourth quarter of 2022.
+/EIN News/ -- Southfield, MI, Dec.
+01, 2022 (GLOBE NEWSWIRE) -- Sun Communities, Inc. (NYSE: SUI) (the “Company”), a real estate investment trust (“REIT”) that owns and operates, or has an interest in, manufactured housing (“MH”) communities, recreational vehicle (“RV”) resorts and marinas, today announced its Board of Directors declared a quarterly distribution of $0.88 per share of common stock for the fourth quarter of 2022.
 The distribution is payable January 17, 2023 to shareholders of record on December 30, 2022.

 About Sun Communities, Inc.